-The Crossroads Children’s Centre Board of Directors functions under a policy model of governance, and governance is their primary role.
+The Crossroads Children’s Mental Health Centre Board of Directors functions under a policy model of governance, and governance is their primary role.
 This involves responsibility and review of policies, structure, bylaws and Board functioning.
 The Board oversees the financial health of the organization and actively participates in strategic planning.

 The Board is comprised of volunteers whose role is to represent the community to ensure quality service delivery for children and their families.
 This Board is made up of highly regarded professionals, chosen for their unique skills, perspectives and experiences.
-With their combined talents and shared commitment to serving children and families, these Directors enhance the performance of Crossroads Children’s Centre.
+With their combined talents and shared commitment to serving children and families, these Directors enhance the performance of Crossroads Children’s Mental Health Centre.

 Stefan Hollmann, Treasurer

-Stefan Hollmann is a financial management and accounting professional with over 18 years experience, the last 12 in non-profit organizations.
-Stefan is currently the Finance Director with the Micronutrient Initiative (MI), a Canadian international non-profit organization focused on improving health and nutrition for women and children in developing countries.
-Prior to joining MI, he has held various roles in public accounting firms with clients in the not-for-profit, health, technology and construction sectors.
+Prior to joining WUSC, Stefan was Finance Director, Corporate Accounting with Nutrition International, a non-profit organization focused on improving health and nutrition for women and children in developing countries.
+He has also held various roles in public accounting firms with clients in the not-for-profit, health, technology and construction sectors.
 Stefan is a Chartered Professional Accountant, Chartered Accountant and Certified Public Accountant.
 He received a Masters of Accountancy Studies and a BA in accounting from the University of Waterloo.